cylc/cylc-flow/doc/src/tutorial.rst

 over, and submit it to run there by the configured batch system.

 Remote task job logs are saved to the suite run directory on the task remote, not on the account running the suite.
-They can be retrieved by right-clicking on the task in the GUI, or to have cylc pull them back to the suite account automatically do this:
+They can be retrieved by ``cylc cat-log``, or to have cylc pull them back to the suite account automatically do this:

 .. code-block:: cylc